 - Personal Finance

-When I won on a daily number, which doesn't happened often, I'd treat myself to a few scratch-offs and would leave the store where I bought them to scratch them at home.
+When I would win on a daily number, which wasn't often, I'd treat myself to a few scratch-offs and would leave the store where I bought them to scratch them at home.

 Before I foolishly starting playing way too often, I saved money in a credit union.
 I'll confess it's a rush buying a ticket and winning $20 - $100 or more instantly, usually up to $500 max.
 Winning $500 is not easy, but possible.
 It's more likely to win a larger amount via the $5 and $10 tickets.
 However, I've won $500 a few rare times on a $2 ticket and once amazingly on a $1 "Loose Change" ticket which is even rarer.
 And no doubt, some scratch-off tickets are better than others.